MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/maturity-adoption-alignment.md

 **Minimum suggested activities:**

-* Customize your [Resource Consistency Tool Chain](toolchain.md) based on updates to your organization’s changing Cost Management needs.
+* Customize your [Resource Consistency toolchain(toolchain.md) based on updates to your organization’s changing Cost Management needs.
 * Consider automating any notifications and reports to reflect actual resource usage.
 * Refine Architecture Guidelines to guide future adoption processes.
 * Educate affected teams periodically to ensure ongoing adherence to the architecture guidelines.